datastaxdevs/workshop-graphql-netflix/README.md

      [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/from-referrer/)
    </details>

+ℹ️ _It may take a moment for GitPod to fully initialize.

 ## 4. Install the Netlify CLI (Command Line Interface)
  * In the `workshop-graphql-netflix` directory run the following command to install the netlify-cli